onmyway133/AddressGenerator/README.md

 It's important that only you own and store these keys securely 💪

-### Native
+### Extra dependencies

 Generating wallets with Javascript browsers or `electron.js` apps is a big red flag ‼️  Those are built on top of hundreds of libraries.
 Even if you're offline, who know if any of those dependencies are doing evil 😱

 You deserve a safer solution ♥️

+### Features

 `AddressGenerator` features

 - Use pure Swift and C code.
 No extra dependencies.
 - Support macOS 10.11
 - Generate key pair using `OpenSSL`.
 On macOS 10.13, it is [LibreSSL](https://www.libressl.org/) 2.2.7 which is a fork of OpenSSL from 2014.
-OpenSSL seeds from `/dev/urandom`, which guarantee good entropy, so your keys are random and secure.
+OpenSSL seeds from `/dev/urandom`, which guarantees very good entropy, so your keys are truly random and secure.
 - No saving or networking.
 Your keys are generated and only you know about it.
 - Fast
 - Support many cryptocurrencies